tf/env_lint/README.md

 ## Status

 Used in production.
-Following semantic versioning Capistrano tasks only tested with [recap](https://github.com/tomafro/recap) capistrano tasks.
+Following semantic versioning.
+Capistrano tasks only tested with [recap](https://github.com/tomafro/recap) capistrano tasks.